Skip to content

 Admission Requirements

-- Complete your application online and submit the materials listed in step 1.
+Complete your application online and submit all required materials.

-- Next, pay the $50 nonrefundable application fee.
-In one to two business days after you submit your application, you’ll receive an email with a link to pay your fee.
+All applications will be charged a nonrefundable application fee; in one to two business days you’ll get an email with a link to pay your fee.

 After Applying